isomerpages/govtech-gobusiness-main/_covid-faqs/4a-returning-workplace.md

       content:  |
         Working from home should still be the default mode of working, and all employers should provide the facilities necessary and direct every worker to work from home, as far as reasonably possible.

         Where needed, work-from-home employees may return to the workplace to better support business operations.
 For employees whose jobs can be performed from home, employers must ensure that they continue to do so for at least half their working time, measured over a reasonable period of time.
 This is to limit employees’ exposure at the workplace.
 Return to the workplace can either be initiated by the employee and agreed upon with the employer, or directed by the employer.
 In addition, employers must ensure that no more than half of employees who are able to work from home are at the workplace at any point in time.
-This will help to limit the number of workers exposed at the workplace at any point in time, and reduce crowding in common areas (eg: pantries, toilets, lifts).
+This will help to limit the number of workers exposed at the workplace at any point in time, and reduce crowding in common areas (eg. pantries, toilets, lifts).
 For more information on Ministry of Manpower (MOM)'s Safe Management Measures requirements at the workplace, please refer here.

         Enforcement checks will be conducted and actions will be taken against business for non-compliances, including failure to ensure employees work from home for at least half their working time, where possible.
     - title: Is there a minimum % percentage or number of workers that employers must place on work-from-home arrangements?